matthewmyrick/file-sync-homelab/README.md

   *.tmp
   node_modules
   ```
+- **Log Retention Time**: How long to keep logs before pruning (in minutes, default: 15)
+- **Pull Sync Interval**: How often to check for remote changes (in seconds, default: 60)

 Click **Save Settings** to validate the connection and save your configuration.

-### 2. Start Watching
+### 2. Automatic Sync Operation

-Navigate to the **Logs** tab and click **Start Watching** to begin monitoring your local folder.
-All file changes will be automatically synced to your homelab in real-time.
+The application automatically starts watching when valid settings are detected:

+1. **Initial Sync**: On startup, remote files overwrite local files (server is truth)
+2. **Push Sync**: Local file changes are immediately synced to remote server
+3. **Pull Sync**: Periodically checks for remote changes and syncs them locally
+4. **Neovim Protection**: Files being edited in Neovim are automatically protected from overwrite

 ### 3. Monitor Sync Status

+- **Sync Status Tab**: Overview of sync operations with success/failure counts
-- **Logs Tab**: View real-time file changes and sync operations
+- **Logs Tab**: Real-time file changes and detailed sync operations
-- **Sync Status Tab**: See overall sync health and any failed operations
+- **Settings Tab**: Configure all sync parameters and connection settings

 ## Configuration File